seanaelius/seanaelius/README.md

 ## Hi there 👋

-I'm a Fullstack developer here, gonna deploy my Fullstack AI apps on this page so stay tuned!
+I'm a Fullstack developer here, who is currently following along on The Odin Project on the JavaScript path.
+Gonna deploy my own Fullstack apps on this page soon so stay tuned!